Svaveop/PHP/README.md

 # PHP
-Hello PHP, nice to meet you
+### Hello PHP, nice to meet you!
+For using this files you need to have a web server like
+ - MAMP -	MacOS, Windows
+ - XAMPP - Windows, Linux, MacOS
+ - LAMP -	Linux only